dareoyeleke/Demand-Index-Volatility-Across-Restaurant-Operations/README.md

 -  Comparing dispersion and risk across restaurant types.

 **Insights**
--  Promotional activity has limited stabilizing impact
+-  Promotional activity has limited stabilizing impact, as low promotion dominates across promotion segment for all risk factors showing most demand is organic and not driven by promotion.

 -  Volatility clusters around behavioral, not promotional, factors

--  Casual Dining shows the highest volatility — sensitive to experiential demand
+-  Casual Dining shows the highest skews from the mean i.e sensitive to experiential demand.
+Casual Dining locations are the average person's go to, therefore having the most amount of skews in regards to traffic.
+Holiday periods affect Casual dinings the most as most families especially with kids and older populations cater to casual dining.
+So do food stalls.
+Food stalls may see sharp increase in demand due to concerts, fairs and then have limited traffic once concentrated visits due to events are over with

--  Kopitiam exhibit the most stable patterns
+-  Kopitiam exhibit the most stable patterns.
+Kopitiam is a niche restaurant format, signalling acquired taste or regulars who seek out specific profiles of coffee.
+Social media Trends or such can influence attention around Kopitiam and affect volatility.
+Hence having the least amount of skew from the average.

--  Cafés and Fine Dining sit in the middle range
+-  Cafés and Fine Dining sit in the middle range of skews from the average.
+While fine dining exceeds cafe in skew, cafe's have increased presence of regulars, people looking to study, or grab coffee on the way to work and therefore contribute to regular predictable traffic.
+Fine dining serves the less popular crowds, with more money to spend per visit, or celebrating special occasions, and also in most cases requiring reservations, in a way have controlled traffic.

 5️⃣ Executive Summary & Recommendations